PseudoDevs/IamGhost/FATAL17.md

-Last updated: 2024-04-02 18:45:09
+Last updated: 2024-04-02 18:45:43
-Random Quote: Love doesn't make the world go round; love is what makes the ride worthwhile. - Elizabeth Browning
+Random Quote: Knowing your own darkness is the best method for dealing with the darkness of other people. - Carl Jung